BasisResearch/collab-creatures/README.rst

 5. **Build your own dynamical systems model** of the compartmentalized data and use it within a Bayesian inferential workflow.

+*This repository is a work in progress, with more documentation and functionality coming soon.
+We encourage you to reach out if you're interested in collaborating or contributing*

 Installation
 ------------